PrestaShop/prestashop.github.io/news/_posts/2015-11-02-review-your-pull-requests.md

   * `1.6.1.x` for a bug fix for version 1.6.1.x (currently 1.6.1.2).
 PrestaShop 1.6 will not receive any new feature.
   * `dev` for a PR made on a module.

+Write a comment to tell us your answer for these questions, or any other information you feel is essential for us to test and merge your change!

+Note: if your patch needs to be updated, don't go update it right away!
+Let us know first, and we will let you know if it fits our 1.6.1.x plans or not.
+Thank you!

 ### Essential links

 Here is a link to all the currently open pull requests in all of PrestaShop's branches: [https://github.com/PrestaShop/PrestaShop/pulls](https://github.com/PrestaShop/PrestaShop/pulls)